Strain-tunable anomalous Hall effect in hexagonal MnTe: Methods

 The applied uniaxial strain can have two major effects.
 As reported in previous strain studies in iron pnictides \cite{malinowskiSuppressionSuperconductivityAnisotropic2020}, a small uniaxial strain first reorients twin (nematic) domains and, once detwinning is achieved, can further tune the lattice constants and the associated order parameter.
 In $\alpha$-MnTe, a similar principle applies to magnetic domains: applying a uniaxial strain first detwins the magnetic domains, as evidenced by the changing of the hysteresis loop from a broad feature to sharp magnetic transitions at the coercive fields (Fig.~\ref{fig:fig3}b).
 Once a single-domain state is established, the uniaxial strain can further interact with altermagnetic order, as discussed later in the phenomenological model.

-From a symmetry point of view, ideally, a compressive strain applied along the NNN Mn--Mn bond selects only a few possible domain configurations.
-For the magnetic structure in Fig.~\ref{fig:fig1}b, strain yields either a single-domain state $\mathrm{A}$ (schematized in Fig.~\ref{fig:fig1}e) or a two-domain mixture $\mathrm{B}/\mathrm{C}$ in a $1{:}1$ ratio.
-For the alternative structure in Fig.~\ref{fig:fig1}c, the corresponding possibilities are a single-domain state $\mathrm{A}'$ or a $1{:}1$ mixture $\mathrm{B}'/\mathrm{C}'$ (illustrated in Fig.~\ref{fig:fig1}k).
+From a symmetry point of view, ideally, a compressive strain applied along either the NN or NNN Mn--Mn bond reduces the threefold rotational symmetry and imposes constraints on the magnetic domain configurations.
+For the magnetic structure in Fig.~\ref{fig:fig1}b, Domain $\mathrm{B}$ and $\mathrm{C}$ are symmetric about the strain axis and therefore their populations must remain equal ($r_\mathrm{B}=r_\mathrm{C}$) for any finite strain.
+The system can thus access a spectrum of states ranging from a single-domain state $\mathrm{A}$ (schematized in Fig.~\ref{fig:fig1}f) to a two-domain mixture $\mathrm{B}/\mathrm{C}$ in a $1{:}1$ ratio (Fig.~\ref{fig:fig1}h).
+For the alternative structure in Fig.~\ref{fig:fig1}c, the same symmetry consideration applies: Domain $\mathrm{B}^\prime$ and $\mathrm{C}^\prime$ remain symmetric about the strain axis, enforcing $r_{\mathrm{B}^\prime}=r_{\mathrm{C}^\prime}$ and allowing a corresponding continuum between the $\mathrm{A}'$ (Fig.~\ref{fig:fig1}l) and the $1{:}1$ mixture $\mathrm{B}'/\mathrm{C}'$ (Fig.~\ref{fig:fig1}n).
 These domain scenarios lead to different magnetic Bragg-peak patterns and can therefore be tested by neutron diffraction experiments.

 In neutron scattering experiments, magnetic intensity at each Bragg peak is calculated as

 where